In November 2017 our team of women leaders along with grassr...

-- The village predominantly had Dalit community and inadequate means of earning for their livelihood.
-Her husband managed to earn about Rs.
-3,000/- a month as a wage laborer.
-However, this was not enough to meet the needs of the family members.
+- The village is inhabited predominantly by the Dalit community and means of livelihood are scare.
+Her husband earns about Rs.
+3,000/- a month as a daily wage labourer.
+However, this is not enough to meet the needs of the family.

-- The major disappointment for the village was that from last ten-fifteen years no PRI leader or local authorities had entered the village.
-Most of the villagers did not have primary amenities like pure drinking water, electricity, transportation, roads, sanitation, etc
+- For the last ten-fifteen years, no PRI leader or local authority member had entered the village.
+Most of the villagers did not even have primary amenities like safe drinking water, electricity, transportation, roads, sanitation, etc

-- Sakhi which works for the upliftment of the poor and destitute in the various districts of Rajasthan targeted its interventions in Shivpura village.
-The local community resource persons (CRP’s) and local staff mobilized women and facilitated them about the importance of the Self Help Group.
+- Sakhi, a project that works for the upliftment of the poor and destitute in the various districts of Rajasthan targeted its interventions in Shivpura village.
+The local Community Resource Persons (CRP’s) and local staff mobilised women and facilitated the formation of Self Help Groups.

-- The platform encouraged Seema Devi to not only actively participate in the SHG meetings but also gave a path to discuss various social and personal issues of her village.
-She started understanding the flagship of SHG, learning the importance of saving and credits and realizing that she can also contribute in improving her family conditions.
+- The platform encouraged Seema Devi to not only actively participate in the SHG meetings but also gave her a platform to discuss social and personal issues.
+She started understanding the benefits of an SHG, learning the importance of saving and credit and realizsing that she can make a positive change to help her family and community.

-- During the intervention period it was highlighted that, women takes burden for flour grinding whereas not a single flour mill is available in the village.
-She took interest to own one flour mill from which she could earn her livelihood too.
-Eventually her SHG managed to save Rs.
-10160.00 within 11 months.
+- One of the issues that were highlighted was the difficulty for women in grinding four manually as there wasn’t a single flour mill in the village.
+Seema took the initiative to open her own flour mill and alter the plight of women.
+Her SHG had managed to save Rs.
+10,160.00 within 11 months.
 She borrowed Rs.
-10000 as loan from her SHG to develop a small Flour Mill (Aata Chakki), in her house.
+10000 as loan to start a small Flour Mill (Aata Chakki) in her house.

-- Seema Devi also took the initiative and discussed the various realistic problems in group meetings.
-It was the first time that the women of Shivpura village united at the village level.
-After a thorough discussion with Seema Devi,and Samuh Sakhi (the group leader who is nominated by the SHG) a list stating the various village level issues was prepared.
+- Seema along with a Samuh Sakhi (the group leader who is nominated by the SHG) prepared a list stating the various issues at the village level.
 The women leaders decided to convey the village problems with the Sarpanch of the Gram Panchayat and other local authorities.

-- Seema Devi was the first women in her community who came forward and joined a group.
-Nostalgically she shared her experience; “the name “Self Help Group” attracted me a lot.
+- Seema Devi was the first woman in her community who came forward and joined a self help group.
+Nostalgically she shared her experience “the name “Self Help Group” attracted me a lot.
 It was the first time when I felt welcomed into a group; it was a place where I felt equal to other women.”

 - Seema Devi was encouraged by her fellow SHG members to contest for elections, after seeing her leadership skill.
 She wishes to pursue her dream of becoming a Sarpanch.

 - Despite all odds she started her own business and installed an Atta Chakki (Flour mill Machine) in her village.
-This initiative helped her to raise her family’s economic condition by earning 3500-4000 rupees monthly.
-She solved the problem of other women in the village.
-The women earlier faced difficulties in flour grinding as not a single flour mill was available in their village.
+This initiative helped her earn 3500-4000 rupees monthly, improving her family’s financial position considerably.
+She also eased the problem of other women in the village who had to manually grind grain in the absence of a flour mill.